EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Weapons/2-Uncommon.md

 Weapons with special rules are described here.

 ***Man Catcher.***
 A Medium or smaller creature hit by a man catcher is Restrained until it is freed.
 A man catcher has no Effect on creatures that are formless, or creatures that are Large or larger.
 A creature can use its action to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
 Dealing 5 slashing damage to the man catcher (AC 10) also frees the creature without harming it, Ending the Effect and destroying the man catcher.
-When you use an action, Bonus Action, or Reaction to Attack with a man catcher, you can make only one Attack regardless of the number of attacks you can normally make.
+When you use an Action, or Reaction to Attack with a man catcher, you can make only one Attack regardless of the number of attacks you can normally make.

 A creature Restrained by a man catcher takes 1d4 piercing damage at the begging of its turn.